Working with Children Checks

 The search needs your Unique ID (SRN).
 You can search your Unique ID if you know the email address that you used in your application.

-You can apply for a Working with Children Check if you work, or intend to work, as an employee or volunteer in a child-related area.
+You should apply for a WWCC as an individual if you work, or intend to work in a child-related area:

-Apply for a screening check
+Apply for a WWCC screening check

 Continuous monitoring of checks